 A main limitation of our study is that it disregards the importance of demonstrating the relevance of the motor system in the enactment effect through the detection of a double dissociation (see, e.g., Shebani & Pulvermuller, 2013).
 Future studies could explore this possibility for EPTs.
 In particular, loading up motor system with a secondary motor task involving hands and arms at recall should cancel the enactment effect for phrases accompanied by hands' and arms' gestures, but not for phrases accompanied by legs' and feet's gestures congruent in meaning with the action phrases (e.g., the gesture of kicking a ball accompanying the phrase "Kicking a ball").
-Vice versa, loading up motor system with a secondary motor task involving legs and feet at recall should cancel the effect for phrases accompanied by legs' and feet's gestures, but not for phrases accompanied by arms' and hands' gestures.
+Vice versa, loading up motor system with a secondary motor task involving legs and feet at recall should cancel the effect for phrases accompanied by legs' and feet's gestures, but not for phrases accompanied by legs and feet's gestures, but not for phrases accompanied by legs' and feet's gestures, but not for phrases accompanied by legs' and feet's gestures, but not for phrases accompanied by legs' and feet's gestures.